saltyorg/docs/docs/reference/plex-autoscan-config.md

+!!! info
     NOTE: plex_autoscan is no longer installed in the default Saltbox setup; it has been replaced by Autoscan.
-Chances are you do not need to do this setup.
+Chances are you **do not need** to do this setup.

 The default Plex Autoscan [PAS] setup does not enable Google Drive Monitoring, and the config does not match the automated shared drive setup.